callicoder/python-google-analytics-popular-pages/Readme.md

   Follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-create-console) to create a service account in Google console.
 Download the `key.json` file and specify the file location in `.env`.

+  Note: You'll also need to enable Google analytics APIs.

++ Add Google Analytics VIEW_ID in environment
+  Follow these steps to get the VIEW_ID for your analytics account:

+  * Sign in to Google Analytics.
+  * Click Admin, and navigate to View.
+  * In the VIEW column, click View Settings.
+  * You'll find View ID in Basic Settings.

 + Run the script
   ```bash
   $ python main.py